-What is more, the balance sheet channel mechanism, through which fluctuations in asset prices (i.e., capital) and operating profits caused by monetary shocks affect firms' total financing available for investment, is quantitatively stronger whenever a given firm adjusts its debt, as compared to when it does not.
+What is more, the balance sheet channel mechanism, through which fluctuations in asset (i.e., capital) prices and operating profits caused by monetary shocks affect firms' total financing available for investment, is quantitatively stronger whenever a given firm adjusts its debt, as compared to when it does not.
 This is because a firm that does not actively access the debt market must only cover the coupon payments due on its debt outstanding.
 And its total available funds for investment are given by the market value of incoming capital plus its liquid net financial position (capital+operating profits+cash-coupon).
-However, for a debt adjuster, the total available funds equal a leveraged multiple of its full net financial position (capital+operating profits+cash-debt outstanding).
+However, for a debt adjuster, the total available funds equal a leveraged multiple of its full net financial position (capital+operating).
 By a conventional leverage effect, a persistent 1% drop in capital prices thus has a smaller relative effect on the non-adjusting firm's available funds, as compared to the adjuster.
-I provide an analytical illustration of how debt-adjusting firms are relatively more exposed to both the direct interest rate and the balance sheet channels using a simplified version of the firm's problem in Appendix B.8.
+I provide an analytical illustration of how debt-adjusting firms are relatively more exposed to both the direct interest rate and the balance sheet channels using a simplified version of the firm's problem in Appendix B.9.

-In the calibrated model's steady state equilibrium $M{SS} \frac{1+(1-\tau)r{SS}^m}{\Pi{SS}} < 1$, meaning that the return to cash inside the firm is strictly below the owners' discount rate.
-This implies that firms do not have the incentive to save themselves out of financial constraints and they start paying dividends before having ensured that they will never face a binding equity issuance or borrowing constraint in the future.38 Moreover, in steady state $M{SS} \frac{1+(1-\tau)r{SS}^b}{\Pi{SS}} < 1$, so that the effective cost of debt financing is below the owners' discount rate, introducing an explicit benefit to using debt financing over equity.
+In the calibrated model's steady state equilibrium $M{SS} \frac{1+(1-\tau)r{SS}^m}{\Pi{SS}} < 1$ , meaning that the return to cash inside the firm is strictly below the owners' discount rate.
+This implies that firms do not have the incentive to save themselves out of financial constraints and they start paying dividends before having ensured that they will never face a binding equity issuance or borrowing constraint in the future.
+Moreover, in steady state $M{SS} \frac{1+(1-\tau)r{SS}^b}{\Pi{SS}} < 1$ , so that the effective cost of debt financing is below the owners' discount rate, introducing an explicit benefit to using debt financing over equity.
 Yet not all debt issuing firms always want to hit the borrowing constraint.
-Rather, firms with currently low z do not exhaust their borrowing capacity.
-Instead they borrow little and build up cash, so that when their TFP reverts and they want to expand their capital, they can do so by decumulating cash and increasing debt - highlighting the precautionary motive for holding cash.
-Firms thus fluctuate perpetually between varying financial positions, paying dividends or hitting the borrowing constraint only occasionally, depending on their realized TFP and debt issuance cost shocks.39
+Rather, firms with currently low z do not exhaust their borrowing